 - Absorbs moisture which can lead to rotting and leakage if not maintained properly.

 - Tend to warp and crack over time.

 How Much Does It Cost To Install Engineered Wood Siding?

 The cost for engineered wood siding installation is around $4 to $9 per square foot.
 The cost will vary depending on the design, material, and brand.
 If you want to give your home a more upscale appearance, consider purchasing high-quality items.

 When determining your project budget, take wood siding installation costs into account, and only work with a qualified contractor who offers both fair and competitive prices.

 When looking at siding installation costs, you should also factor in the cost of other materials such as;

 - Pattern and design

 - Labor costs

-This will help you get a good idea of what you should expect to pay for your engineered wood siding installation.
+This will help you get a good idea of what you should expect to pay for your siding installation.
 Always get an estimate from contractors before making a decision, and read reviews before hiring someone.